codecompass-org/diplomacy_server/docs/backend_logic.md

 - id
 - name
 - gameState
 - gameTurn
 - gamePhase
 - gameYear
 - submitDeadline
 - currentTerritories
 - currentUnits

+The Players table will have the following columns:

+- id
+- gameId
+- userId # null if AI
+- country
+- isReady
+- isEliminated
+- isWinner
+- isDraw
+- isAbandoned

 The Moves table will have the following columns: